SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students appreciate the increasing relevance of inter-company networks and cooperation for company success in a dynamically evolving environment.
+Upon completing this course, alumni appreciate the increasing relevance of inter-company networks and cooperation for company success in a dynamically evolving environment.
 They are familiar with the requirements when opening up to the exterior, e.g., in terms of cooperation, consulting, transnational activities, as well as the necessity specific to medium-sized businesses to align such activities with stakeholders.
-Drawing on the contents of this course, students are capable of analyzing and evaluating the possibilities and limitations of inter-company cooperation, which is increasingly relevant particularly for innovation and new market entry activities, in a decision-oriented way.
+Drawing on the contents of this course, alumni are capable of analyzing and evaluating the possibilities and limitations of inter-company cooperation, which is increasingly relevant particularly for innovation and new market entry activities, in a decision-oriented way.
 Equally, they have acquired an understanding of how to manage company networks, as well as cooperation with funding and R&D institutions.

 Superior module: